Welcome to the Teacher Education and Mentoring Program (TEAM) Program!

-TEAM is designed around five professional growth modules in order to provide a framework for the support of beginning teachers.
-Depending on the beginning teacher’s endorsement and assignment, they are required to complete up to five modules which are focused on the following domains of the Common Core of Teaching (CCT): classroom environment, planning, instruction, assessment and professional responsibility.
+The TEAM Program is a process of continuous professional growth designed around five professional growth modules.
+Depending on the beginning teacher’s area of certification and teaching assignment, they are required to complete up to five modules which are focused on the following domains of the Common Core of Teaching (CCT):

 Separation of TEAM Program Results and Employment Decisions